-According to the guaranted capacity pilot on progress on the Atlantic Corridor, 2 capacity bandwith / direction are designed between Mannheim and Hendaye/Irun (FR/SP border) in order to increase the medium velocity of the train paths and guaranty capacity 5 days/week and 48 weeks/year.
+According to the guaranted capacity pilot on progress on the Atlantic Corridor, one capacity bandwith / direction is designed between Mannheim and Hendaye/Irun (FR/SP border) in order to increase the medium velocity of the train paths and guaranty capacity 5 days/week and 48 weeks/year.

-7 slots / direction are forecasted by DB Netz AG and SNCF Réseau in these capacity bands.
+5 slots/direction are forecasted by DB Netz AG and SNCF Réseau in each capacity band per direction, including 1 slot/direction for rolling planning request.